mm6/ethereum-lab3-hardhat/README.md

 shown on the server's shell to your single, well labeled pdf document.

 E1.
 From Bob's account, send 30 ETH to Carol.
 Carol's account is the third account and we are not importing her private key into MetaMask.
 We need only her public key to perform the transfer.
 Copy the transaction details as shown on the server's shell to your single, well labeled pdf document.

+E2.
+From Alice's account, send 123 ETH to Donna.
+Donna's account is the fourth account and we are not importing her private key into MetaMask.
+We need only her public key to perform the transfer.
+Copy the transaction details as shown on the server's shell to your single, well labeled pdf document.